danielsaidi/website_danielsaidi/collections/_posts/2022/2022-01-13-m1-swift-package-problems.md

 If you know how to solve the preview problem, please start a discussion in the comment section below.
 I'll update this section as soon as I find more information or a solution.

-## Bitcode failure for closed-source packages
+## XCFrameworks don't support Bitcode

 I have a closed-source project that I manage as a framework project, build with a terminal script and distribute as an XCFramework.